 The City of Ashland is in Northeastern Kentucky and encompasses 17.02 sq. miles.
 The City of Ashland has three target areas within City limits for CDBG Projects:

-• East Central is in the worst housing conditions of these three target areas.

-(Census Tract 303, Block Group 3)

-• City Central is adjacent to East Central.
-(Census Tract 303 Block Group 2)

-• Pollard Mills is the lowest of income areas due to two public housing complex within its boundaries.
+- East Central is in the worst housing conditions of these three target areas.
+(Census Tract 303, Block Group 3) - City Central is adjacent to East Central.
+(Census Tract 303 Block Group 2) - Pollard Mills is the lowest of income areas because it has two public housing complex in it.
 (Census Tract 308, Block Group 1)